Sergio Mora

 Sergio Mora (born December 4, 1980) is an American former professional boxer.
 He is a former WBC light middleweight champion, and twice challenged for the WBA (Regular) middleweight title.
 He was the first winner of NBC's The Contender series.

-Early life and amateur career

-Mora, who is of Mexican descent, was raised without a father.
-Sergio lived in an East Los Angeles apartment downstairs from the apartment where his mother lived.
-He boxed as a way to lift him and his family to a better standard of living.
-Sergio is a class of 1997 alumni of Schurr High School in Montebello, California.
+Amateur career

 As an amateur, he had a record of 40 wins and 10 losses, losing on points in the quarterfinals of the 1998 national Golden Gloves, the semifinals of the 1999 U.S. national championships, and in the challengers' bracket final of the 2000 U.S. Olympic trials.